 The Rollins Library holds one large fundraising book fair each year.
 Volunteers help plan the fair, decorate the library, set up books, and help children shop and check out during the fair.
 Students love this exciting and fun event!
 These volunteers are coordinated by the librarian.

 Volunteers are needed for the Lower, Middle and Upper Schools to plan event(s) to show appreciation for the hard work of the St. Andrew’s faculty and staff.
 Parent volunteers are needed for decorations, food, setup and clean up.
-These are special days of recognition.
+This is a special week of recognition.
 These events are run by the Parent Association.

 This fun family event for the Lower and Middle Schools is an outdoor festival on the 31st Street campus and is coordinated by the Parent Association.
 This event is a great opportunity to reconnect with existing families and welcome new ones!
 Held in the fall, the event is managed by a team of co-chairs and parent volunteers who coordinate entertainment, food, setup and breakdown.